Xceptance/multi-browser-suite/README.md

 })
 ```

-### Many browser definition for a testcase
-- It it possible to add more than one browser definition to the testcase
-- Comma separated values

-Example:
+Example for more than browser:

 ```sh
 @TestTargets(
 {